18dew/solGrined/README.md

 # Sol Grined

-Implementation of Pederson commitment in solidity.
+Implementation of Pedersen commitment in solidity.

 ## Areas of Application
    - Confidential assets based ERC20.
    - Services like CJ.

-   Pederson Commitment = ( FHE + ZK )
+   Pedersen Commitment = ( FHE + ZK )

    ( Contact for more information )